Fizzie4k/Web-Scraping-Email-Or-Save/README.md

 # Web Scraping program that can send to email and save to local folder

-This is a beginner web scraping project inspired by @amrrs on Github but with additional features which is saving the file onto local disk
+This is a beginner web scraping project inspired by other web scraping projects on Github but with additional features which is saving the file onto local disk

 The python libraries used are:
 - requests
 - BeautifulSoup
+- os
+- sys
+- datetime
+- smtplib
+- and etc.

+(NOTE: I forgot to set up a virtual environment so my requirements.txt is a bit messy, but you can just easily manually install each module)

 Instructions:
 1. This program asks for URL input (unfortunately, because web scaping is fragile, it only works for hackernews website)